 Alternatively, please feel free to call Erin on 0438 876 796 or via email (email@example.com)

 What else should I know?

-	- Assessments are 40 minutes long and currently at the special price of $50.
+- Assessments are 45 minutes long and currently at the special price of $50 (available at this rate until 31st March 2019) .
 Private health rebates apply should your fund cover EP services.